zachdicus/ttqui/README.md

 ## Testing

-There are two kinds of tests in the `angular-seed` application: Unit tests and end-to-end tests.
+There are two kinds of tests in the `ttqui` application: Unit tests and end-to-end tests.

 ### Running Unit Tests

-The `angular-seed` app comes preconfigured with unit tests.
+The `ttqui` app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found at `karma.conf.js`.